Founder & CEO

 Mike is a 35-year technology industry veteran tapped by Microsoft to help set the standard for all of Microsoft’s 10,000+ software engineers.
 As Tech DNA founder, he has personally reviewed more code, at more companies, with a higher collective valuation at time of acquisition, than any other technology due diligence practitioner.

-After a decade at Microsoft, Mike rose to Partner level, a distinction conferred on fewer than 1% of all Microsoft employees since the company’s founding.
+After a decade at Microsoft, Mike rose to Partner level, a distinction of technical excellence conferred on fewer than 1% of all Microsoft employees since the company’s founding.
 Several years after making Partner, he was asked to help lead Microsoft’s Excellence in Engineering, the company’s standard setting body responsible for establishing the highest level of software development standards and practices for all Microsoft software engineers.